-JCCA's Mental Health and Preventive Services programs stabilize and strengthen families in crisis.
-With help, many families can resolve immediate problems and keep children safely at home.
-Programs offer rapid assessment, crisis intervention, and treatment to assist families at critical points.
-JCCA provides collaborative outreach on clients' behalf to schools, courts, and community services.
-Referrals welcome from schools, public and private agencies, individuals, and managed care providers.
-Programs serve various Brooklyn neighborhoods; general preventive services also offered in the Highbridge and Mott Haven neighborhoods of the South Bronx.
+JCCA's Care Management and Preventive Services divisions stabilize and strengthen poor families in crisis when their children are coping with mental illness and stress.
+With our help, these families can resolve immediate problems and keep children safely at home.
+Our programs offer rapid assessment, crisis intervention, and treatment.
+JCCA works with the children’s schools, family courts, and other community services.
+These programs serve several Brooklyn neighborhoods, and the Highbridge and Mott Haven neighborhoods of the South Bronx.